-1. Introduction - Mining waste (i.e., mine tailing) containing various heavy metals such as As,

-Cu, Pb, Zn, and Cd can generate acid mine drainage when left untreated [1].
+1. Introduction - Mining waste (i.e., mine tailing) containing various heavy metals such as As, Cu, Pb, Zn, and Cd can generate acid mine drainage when left cu, Pb, Zn, and Cd can generate acid mine dramage when left untreated[1].
 Galvanic cells can be used to treat mining waste as metal sulphide like pyrite can be dissolved via galvanic oxidation.
 During pyrite dissolution in the galvanic cell, electricity can be generated at the same time.
 However, the build-up of dissolved ions in the galvanic cell operated in a batch mode can prevent continuous operation of the cells, and this can be overcome by using a continuous-flow mode.
 Therefore, this study investigates the effect of different hydraulic retention times (HRT) on the electrical performance of the galvanic cells.